 Matthew is a junior studying Industrial and Operations Engineering and is an ARI co-founder.
 In high school, Matthew created a prototype of an AR headset and discovered an interest in XR technology.
 Matthew led the ARI team to host the first ever XR Midwest Conference in April 2019, helping bring together over 70+ attendees and 15+ speakers and exhibitors from across four Midwestern states.
 He also serves as the Vice President of ICXR Midwest.
 Matthew is interested in learning how AR can and will be implemented in real-world applications.

 Co-President and Graphic Designer

 Beste is a junior studying Computer Engineering, and she currently serves as Director of XR Development.
 She has hosted several XR development workshops to help ARI members learn to create their own XR experiences.
 She enjoys exploring the potential uses of XR, especially in art and medicine.
 In Jan 2019, she attended the MIT Reality Virtually Hackathon where her team's experience “CosmosVR” won the Fidelity Data Visualization Award.
 Beste is currently developing XR applications as a Research Assistant for the University of Michigan School of Nursing and Ross School of Business.

 Director of XR Project Teams

 Joe is a sophomore studying Computer Science in the College of Engineering, and he helped launch the XR project teams program at ARI.
 Joe has also helped develop VR intro workshop content to help ARI members learn how to create VR experiences.
 Having previously interned at PIXO VR, Joe is interested in the development of XR software, especially the use of VR technology for enterprise training and entertainment applications.
 In his spare time, Joe enjoys learning about video game development.

-Jamie is a junior studying Computer Engineering, and enjoys both the hardware and software sides of XR technology.
-She has helped develop XR content for ARI workshops, and is most interested in AR and in exploring the potential uses in education.
+Jamie is a junior studying Computer Engineering and enjoys both the hardware and software sides of XR technology.
+She has helped develop XR content for ARI workshops and is most interested in AR and in exploring the potential uses in education.
 Jamie is also an active member of SWE: Society of Women Engineers and has previously worked as an Explorer Intern at Microsoft.
-In her spare time, Jamie also is exploring robotics and technology in other cultures.
+In her spare time, Jamie also explores the interactions of culture and technology.

 Director of Internal Relations